xipherix/WebsocketChainExpanderApp/README.md

 ```
 D:\ChainExpander\WebsocketChainExpander.exe -s ws://wsserver1:15000/WebSocket -u apitest -i 0#.SETI  --seq --verbose
 ```
-It retrieves a Chain Record one by one and it reports Operation Completed in 17099 MS which is around 17 second.
+It retrieves a Chain record one by one, and it reports Operation Completed in 17099 MS which is around 17 second.
 It takes more time to expand long Chain record when compare with default mode.

-Below is a result from sequential mode.
+Below is a result of sequential mode.

 ```bash